BAFurtado/PS3/README.md

 ## Todo
 1. Fix labels plots (name instead of code)
+2. Use RAIS data to validate model (qualification, numbers, wages)

 ### Changes made in this version
 1. Addresses chosen with spatial join (instead of individually).
 Enhancement: faster run